Keto: Is this Popular Diet Here to Stay?

 The Keto Diet was first introduced to patients who suffered from seizure symptoms.
 It was shown to help patients with seizures and, as a secondary bonus, some experienced weight loss as well.
 As the Diet started to be talked about and gained popularity it became known as a weight loss solution.
 People who suffer from diabetes have also been known to benefit from the Keto Diet.
 While some may rave about the weight loss results they are experiencing, the truth is that there is some important information to consider before giving it a go.

-What Does Ketosis Stand for?
+What Does "Ketosis" Stand for?

 For an individual embarking on the Ketogenic Diet, their fuel consumption will consist of mainly fat, followed by protein, and a very small amount of carbs.
 Sometimes carb intake is as little as 20 to 50 grams per day.
 In less than a week, due to eating such a small amount of carbs and virtually no sugar, the body will go into a process called Ketosis where it starts to produce an organic compound called ketones.
 These ketones are responsible for generating energy in the body and are different from the energy produced when you eat carbs or sugar.
 Proteins and fats take a longer time to burn as energy and burning this type of fuel consistently should cause you to be less hungry throughout the day.
-Over time you may start to eat less (only about 1,500 calories per day on average), which in turn helps with weight loss.
+Over time, you may start to eat less (only about 1,500 calories per day on average), which in turn helps with weight loss.

-What do you Eat on Keto?
+What Can You Eat on Keto?

 Dieters are required to eat foods high in protein and fat, such as lean meat, dairy and eggs, oils, vegetables, and some types of seeds.
 Grains, potatoes, many types of fruit, food containing sugar, and many types of alcohol are the substances to avoid.
 A full grocery shopping list for those researching the diet can be found on Women’s Health Magazine.
 It is advisable to seek out medical advice before embarking on this or any other type of serious diet, since you may want to pair this diet with vitamin supplements.
 Folic acid is a good supplement to consider for this particular diet since you will be almost completely cutting out certain food groups.